Wondering Which Waterproof Smartwatch Is the Best? Read Which Watches We Rate – And Why.

 - Not as many functions as the Fenix 6 Pro

-A good alternative for women would be the Garmin Venu, pictured below, which is similar to the Forerunner in terms of functionality and weight but offers a nicer design with some feminine colour options as well as a Menstrual Cycle tracking app.
+A good alternative for women would be the Garmin Venu, pictured below, which is similar to the Forerunner in terms of functionality and weight but offers a nicer design with female-specific options.

 Ahhhh, the Apple Watch.

-No list of waterproof smartwatches would be complete without paying dues to the i-Family (even if Apple watches are often a topic of contention… I ain’t pointing any fingers though, yo).
-Regardless of whether you’re a die hard iFan or an Apple avoider, the newest member of the Apple Watch series is worth considering as a waterproof smartwatch for a number of reasons:
+No list of waterproof smartwatches would be complete without paying dues to the i-Family.
+Regardless of whether you’re a die hard iFan or not, the newest member of the Apple Watch series is worth considering for plenty of good reasons that we’ll list below, but first, what we think is the most important one:

-With an ATM rating of 5, the Apple Watch Series 5 meets the base waterproof threshold you’d want to consider for a waterproof smartwatch.
+With an ATM rating of 5, the Apple Watch Series 6 meets the base waterproof threshold you’d want to consider for a waterproof smartwatch and the feedback on it is really good.
 It’s got updated touchscreen technology which not only functions impeccably, but also boasts a seriously sharp display, too.
 You can also pair the watch with bluetooth headphones and rock out to some tunes of your choice during your next session.

 The only downer is that you have to have an iPhone to be able to use the Apple Watch (all of them, regardless of series).
-So if you’re an Android user, this probably isn’t the one for you.
+So if you’re an Android user, this probably isn’t the one for you, unless you were already tempted to switch to an Iphone, and if so, that might be your dealmaker right here.

 Note that it’s much better to purchase the Apple Care+ plan at the same time as the watch.
 Doing it later means Apple will have to re-test your watch before approving it for the plan AND the start date of coverage will always be the purchase date of the watch — not of the plan itself.
 Real life example: if you buy Apple Care+ 2 months after buying the watch (after which it isn’t possible anymore), you’ll only get 22 months of coverage and not 24).